 Mason Artist-in-Residence Program

-Each year, several artists and ensembles are chosen for their distinctive and innovative artistic voices and invited to make Mason their home for a residency in partnership with its performing arts centers.
+Each year, several artists and ensembles are chosen for their distinctive and innovative artistic voices and invited to make George Mason University their home for a residency in partnership with its performing arts centers.

 Bill T. Jones